wongjiahau/Database-Assignment-2/Query-Specification.md

 10. Numbers of orders of DVDs in specific date (month or year).

-11. Customers total purchase cost and quantity in descending order.
+11. List the total_purchase_cost and total_quantity_purchased for each customer in descending order.

 12. DVDs title which include the specific keyStarFeatured between specific years range.